reanahub/reana-client/docs/userguide.rst

 ~~~~~~~~~~~~~~~~

 You can set this environment variable in order to specify to which REANA cloud
-instance your client should connect and a valid token.
+instance your client should connect.
 For example:

 .. code-block:: console